 However, the theater has outlasted its current facility in almost every measurable way.
 The renovation of The Delacorte is not optional: the deteriorating structure is in dire need of rebuilding to provide upgraded and more comfortable conditions for staff, artists, and audiences alike.
 It lacks modern back-of-house theatrical operations and does not ensure equitable access for those living with disabilities.

-We first announced plans to renovate in 2018, and since then, have toured hundreds of people through the theater including local residents, community board members, Public supporters, volunteer Central Park gardeners, historic preservation groups, public school teachers, teaching artists, and others to share the current state of the facility and the goals of the proposed project.
+We first announced plans to renovate in 2018, and since then, have toured hundreds of people through the theater including local residents, community board members, supporters of The Public, volunteer Central Park gardeners, historic preservation groups, public school teachers, teaching artists, and others to share the current state of the facility and the goals of the proposed project.